In this post, we will talk further about the best audio restoration plugins & software.

 Similarly, Z-Noise’s Adaptive mode helps you eliminate noises with fluctuating volume.
-And you can isolate or bias certain frequencies using a five-band EQ and a spectrum analyzer.
+And you can.
 Overall, Z-Noise is excellent for all types of noise like hisses, grounding hum, computer noise, etc., whereas X-Noise is minimal and great for general hissing or air conditioner noises.

 - Hum Removal

 Waves Audio provides the X-Hum plugin for removing any type of electrical humming noises.
 Furthermore, this plugin reduces rumbles, DC offset, and other tonal noises.
 It uses a high-pass filter with a 12 or 24 dB/octave slope to remove rumbles and DC offset.
 And the filter frequency cut-off ranges from 4 Hz to 100 Hz.